manhvgt/nd-0067-c3-mystore-fe/README.md

 ![MyStore shopping flow](shoppingflow.gif)

 To showcase your new skills, you'll build an e-commerce website – an application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

-#### How will this help my career?

-Many applications that you use daily include the functionality to read, write, update, and delete content provided by APIs.
-For example, a typical image-sharing social media application may allow you to view photos, add photos, edit them, and remove them from an album or user account.
-Similar to such applications, this project relies on input from users of the application.
-After completing this project, you'll solidify your skills in designing and creating interactive CRUD applications in the real world.

-#### Before you begin

-Throughout the course, you've learned a lot about Angular components, services, modules, services, routing, and data flow.
-Before you begin scaffolding the application, ask yourself:

-* How do I fetch and use data from an external API (or JSON data file)?
-* What does a logical hierarchy of components look like?
-For example, which components should be parent components, and which components should be their children components?
-* How do I collect input from the user, using controlled form elements as the "source of truth" of such data?
-* What are events in Angular, and how do I listen and respond to them?
-* What is a model, and how do I create one in TypeScript?
-* How do I pass data between parent and child components?
-Hint: Which decorators should be used?
-* How do I pass data between sibling or otherwise "unrelated" components?
-* How is routing set up in the templates?
-Likewise, how do I configure the app routing module to support this?

-#### Starter code

-The Angular CLI allows you to quickly scaffold a new application, as well as generate all necessary components, services, and modules.
-While you'll use the CLI to create a new application from scratch, we've provided some code and data to help you along the way:

-* **CSS**.
-The provided stylesheets are not required, but you may use the included CSS classes to help you style the application.
-Feel free to use your creativity and build a UI as you see fit!

-* `data.json`.
-You may fetch the list of products for your store from the API created in the previous course of this Nanodegree program.
-In lieu of using that data, you may also choose to have your application read the provided `data.json` file to populate your store.

-If you choose to use the starter code, all files can be downloaded here.
-To use them, just merge the folders into the root directory of your scaffolded application.

 #### Project features